mostevercxz/read_books/CSAPP_3rd/chapter3/README.md

 ### 3.9.2 Unions
 Unions provide a way to circumvent the type system of C, allowing a single object to be referenced according to multiple types.
 The overall size of a union equals the maximum size of any of its fields.

+### 3.9.3 data alignment
+Many computer systems place restrictions on the allowable addresses for the primitive data types, requiring that the address fpr some objects must be a multiple of some value K (typically 2, 4, or 8).

+The x86-64 hardware will work correctly regardless of the alignment of data.
+Intel recommends that data be aligned to improve memory system performance.
+Their alignment rule is based on the principle **that any primitive object of K bytes must have an address that is a multiple of K**.

+.align 8

+struct S2{int i; int j; char c;};

+if we pack S2 into 9 bytes, but

+    struct S2 array[4];//S2+9;S2+18

 ##3.10 Combing Control and Data in Machine-Level Programs
 ### 3.10.1 Understanding Pointers
 Some key principles of pointers :